CSS-Tricks/build-process/src/site/content/10-sitemap.md

 ### Principals

-- Produce site map files only for production
+- Produce sitemap files only for production
-- Aren't there different kinds like video site maps?
-- Is this a good time to look for broken links?
-Probably takes a while?
-Run on a CRON or async against master?
+- Check for broken links

 ### Relevant Tools